infor-design/enterprise-wc/doc/COMPONENTS.md

 #### Use Cases

-Add a list of typical uses for the component and possibly some "do not use" situations.
+Add a list of typical uses for the component and possibly some "do not use" cases.

 #### Terminology

-Add a list of any terms surrounding the component you should define for the reader or any other similar names for the component.
+Add a list of any terms surrounding the component you should define for the reader or any other similar names used within the component concepts.

 #### Features (With Code Examples)